kontent-ai/kontent-ai-migration-toolkit/README.md

 > should first create a testing environment and run the script there to make sure everything works as you intended to.

 > [!NOTE]
-> When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
-Any
+> When importing it is essential that used `Content types`, `Taxonomies` and `Workflows` are consistent with the ones
-> inconsistency in data such as referencing inexistent taxonomy term, incorrect element type and other problems will
+> defined in target environment.
+Any inconsistency in data such as referencing inexistent taxonomy term, incorrect
-> cause import to fail.
+> element type and other problems will cause import to fail.

 ## How are content items & language variants imported?